updated

 Accommodation

-Our accomodation for helpers is a rustic cabin on the banks of the Wheaton River, about 200 feet from the main house.
+Our accommodation for helpers is a rustic cabin on the banks of the Wheaton River, about 200 feet from the main house.
 By rustic, we mean it is a dry cabin (no running water or toilet), heated with a wood stove, and lit with candles and a propane lamp.
-While it might not be for everyone, it's the best place for a digital detox and quiet regenerative time, as it does not have electricity or internet reception.
-Please note that there is no cell phone reception past the Annie Lake Road cut off, but cell phones can be used with wifi calling in the summer kitchen, where devices can also be charged when the inverter is on.
+The cabin does not have electricity or internet reception and there is no cell phone reception past the Annie Lake Road cut off.
+Cell phones can be used with WiFi calling in the summer kitchen, where devices can also be charged during the day.
 We provide blue water jugs for drinking and washing (a sink drains directly into a grey water pit), a camping shower (set up in an outdoor shower booth behind the cabin), a dry outhouse (close to the cabin), wood (that needs to be split by helpers), candles and propane.
 The cabin has a propane burner to heat up water and cook simple meals, and the summer kitchen has a full propane stove with an oven.
-Food staples (rice, pasta, oats, raisins, beans, tomato cans, etc.) to prepare breakfast and dinner will be provided and helpers can have those two meals on their own time, in the cabin or summer kitchen.
+Food staples (rice, pasta, oats, raisins, beans, tomato cans, etc.) to prepare breakfast and dinner will be provided and you can have those two meals on your own time, in the cabin or summer kitchen.
 Vegetables and berries from the garden can be harvested in season for breakfast and dinner.
-Helpers are expected to supplement with their own food as needed.
+You are expected to supplement with your own food as needed.
 Lunch will be prepared by us and eaten together in the summer kitchen on work days.
-On days off, helpers are responsible for their own meals.
-There is a parking spot for a van or camper next to another outhouse on the property, as well as numerous camping spots in the woods and on the river nearby, if helpers prefer to camp.
-When camping in a vehicle or tent, helpers can use the summer kitchen to prepare their meals.
+On days off, you are responsible for your own meals.
+There is a parking spot for a van or camper next to another outhouse on the property, as well as numerous camping spots in the woods and on the river nearby, if you prefer to camp.
+Helpers who are camping in a vehicle or tent can use the summer kitchen to prepare their meals.

 • What else ...